kajusK/DarkStar/pic/README.md

 ADC task
 --------
-ADC task is called every 200ms, it checks the battery voltage and corrects the PWM output to keep the reference voltage stable when the supply voltage drops.
+ADC task is running at 8Hz, it checks the battery voltage and corrects the PWM output to keep the reference voltage stable when the supply voltage drops.